amoses12/Competencies/AMoses_Competencies.md

 - [x] Understands difference between HTTP Methods POST, GET, and PUT

-- [x] Understands difference between AJAX and HTTP Methods - **AJAX, or Asynchronous JavaScript and XML, is a jQuery wrapper that implements the  DOM's built in XMLHttpRequest Object, which enables asynchronous interaction with the server (ie the page can be updated or data sent to the server without reloading).
-HTTP methods indicate the action to be performed on the data in the server, whether it be get, put, post, delete, patch, etc.* *
+- [x] Understands difference between AJAX and HTTP Methods

 ##### jQuery
 *javascript library that makes it easy to select and manipulate elements off of the page using css selectors such as class, id, or tag*